For showtimes, click here.

-Patty Duke, who played that character, remembered, “…some of the excitement about the role was reenacting the dynamics of [Garland].
+Patty Duke, who played Neely, remembered, “…some of the excitement about the role was reenacting the dynamics of [Garland].
 I don’t think we’ve yet begun to scratch the surface of Judy; there was a wild bunch of cells thrown together in that lady.”

-For 20th Century Fox, Garland was the perfect fit for the character of Helen Lawson, and in Judy’s mind, the money – $75 thousand for the important, though small role – was a good deal.
+For 20th Century Fox, Garland was the perfect fit for the character of Helen Lawson, and in Judy's mind, the money – $75,000 for the small but critical role – was a good deal.

 Things began wonderfully, with Garland receiving star treatment, and the studio even gave her a pool table in her dressing room, knowing she loved to play.

 Judy was thrilled to be part of the production as well and expressed as much at a press conference for the film on March 2, 1967 alongside the novel’s author.
 For her, it was yet another return to the screen after too much time away.